Belarusian resistance during World War II

-The Belarusian resistance during World War II opposed Nazi Germany from 1941 until 1944.
-Belarus was one of the Soviet republics occupied during Operation Barbarossa.
+Belarusian resistance during World War II opposed Nazi Germany from 1941 until 1944.
+Byelorussia was one of the Soviet republics occupied following Operation Barbarossa.
 The term Belarusian partisans may refer to Soviet-formed irregular military groups fighting Germany, but has also been used to refer to the disparate independent groups who also fought as guerrillas at the time, including Jewish groups (such as the Bielski partisans and Fareynikte Partizaner Organisatsye), Polish groups (such as the Home Army), and nationalist Belarusian forces opposed to Germany.